29 Okt Review Fujifilm 23mm F2.0 – One Lens to Rule Them All

 |Type||XF23mmF2 R WR|

-I find the image quality to very good across the entire aperture range.
-Even at the widest aperture the corners a still useable.
-Stoped down a little bit the entire frame is razor sharp.
-The bokeh, as far as possible with a lens with an open aperture of 2.0 on a crop body, is very pleasing.
-The bokeh is very unobstrusive and smooth.
-The close-up limit of just 10cm is great, the Fujifilm 23mm F2.0 WR can almost be used for macro work 😉 Something that has been bothering me in the past with Fujifilm lenses is how they render “stars” around light sources. at night.
-Fortunately, the Fujifilm 23mm.
-F2.0 handels them pretty well as it can be seen down below – lots of pretty stars.
+The image quality is particularly good across the entire aperture range.
+Even at the widest aperture, corners are still useable.
+Stopped down a little bit, the entire frame is razor sharp.
+The bokeh is very pleasing, also is only an open aperture of F2.0 on a crop body, the bokeh is very unobtrusive and smooth.
+The close-up limit of just 10cm is great and the Fujifilm 23mm F2.0 WR can almost be used for macro work 😉

 It is honestly pretty difficult to not like the Fujifilm 23mm F2.0 WR.
 Currently it is definitely my favorite lens and is most of the time glued to my Fujifilm X-T20 body.
 It is small, lightweight and very robust and can be used for so many different things that it is a must-have lens.